 Increasing your Agility

-Feel free to contact me if you want to play the Agile Self-assessment game, learn more about agile self-assessments, and improving your agility.
+Feel free to contact me if you want to play the Agile Self-assessment game to assess your agility, learn more about agile self-assessments, and improving your agility.